Submit FAQs Awards Usage Terms Contact

 Setting up this script on any long piece of content on your page is a 1-2-3 process.

 Stage 1: Divide your long content into individual parts using a DIV tag (or any block element.
-See Documentation) that contains an arbitrary but common CSS class name (ie: "virtualpage"):
+See Documentation) that contains an arbitrary but shared CSS class name (ie: "virtualpage"):

 First Piece within Content